 iv Intra-group transactions

 The UK's transfer pricing rules apply to both international and domestic transactions between associated companies.
 Two companies will be associated if they satisfy the 'participation condition'.
-This stipulates that, at the time of the transaction, one of the parties directly or indirectly participates in the management, control or capital of the other (or the same person directly or indirectly participates in the management, control or capital of both).
+This stipulates that, at the time of the transaction, one of the parties directly or indirectly participates in the management, control or capital of the other (or another person so participates in both).

 Diverted profits tax

-In 2015, the UK introduced the diverted profits tax (DPT) – which is intended to protect the UK tax base from artificial profit-shifting.
-It has two main targets: where there is a substantial UK operation but sales to UK customers are made by a non-UK affiliate in such a way that the UK operation is not a PE of that non-UK affiliate; and where the UK operation makes deductible payments (e.g., royalties for IP) to a non-UK affiliate and these are taxed at less than 80 per cent of the rate of UK corporation tax.
-As a deterrent, the DPT rate is 25 per cent, compared to the headline corporation tax rate of 19 per cent.
+In 2015, the UK introduced the diverted profits tax (DPT), which aims to protect the UK tax base from artificial profit shifting.
+It has two main targets: (1) where there is a substantial UK operation but sales to UK customers are made by a non-UK affiliate in such a way that the UK operation is not a PE of that non-UK affiliate; and (2) where the UK operation makes deductible payments (e.g., royalties for IP) to a non-UK affiliate and they are taxed at less than 80 per cent of the rate of UK corporation tax.
+As a deterrent, the DPT rate is 25 per cent, compared with the headline corporation tax rate of 19 per cent.
+The DPT rate will increase to 31 per cent from April 2023, reflecting the increase in the headline corporation tax rate.
 In practice, most DPT cases are resolved through transfer pricing adjustments, rather than through a DPT charge.

 v Third-party transactions